last updated August 8, 2022

-In my church office I have two wall calendars: the usual calendar that runs January to December 2019 and a liturgical calendar that follows the seasons of the church year from the first Sunday of Advent (December 2, 2018) to the end of the church year (November 30, 2019):
+In my church office I have two wall calendars: the usual calendar that runs January to December and a liturgical calendar that follows the seasons of the church year from the first Sunday of Advent through Christmas, Epiphany, Lent, Easter, Pentecost, and Ordinary Time.

 In this article I address some common questions about the Revised Common Lectionary, and if you’d like to know more, please refer to the links provided or add questions in the comments below, and I’ll try to answer them.
 I’m still learning about the lectionary too!